shuaibiyy/lambda-registry/README.md

 # Lambda-Registry
-## Cloud-based Service Registry

-Lambda-Registry provides an API endpoint that can be used to generate `haproxy.cfg` files based on its request payload.
+Lambda-Registry is a service registry for HAProxy-backed services.
+It runs on [AWS Lambda](https://aws.amazon.com/lambda/) and leverages [API Gateway](https://aws.amazon.com/api-gateway/) and [DynamoDB](https://aws.amazon.com/dynamodb/) to provide an API endpoint that generates `haproxy.cfg` files based on request payloads.

-It uses [AWS Lambda](https://aws.amazon.com/lambda/), [API Gateway](https://aws.amazon.com/api-gateway/) and [DynamoDB](https://aws.amazon.com/dynamodb/) to carry out its responsibilities.
 One major pain point of using Lambda and API Gateway is the difficulty of setting things up.
 This project uses Terraform to ease that difficulty.

 ## Requirements